YKW-Modding/yo-docs/useful-tools.md

 ### **Kuriimu2**
 Kuriimu2 is a fan translation toolkit that supports nearly every non-model related YW file format.
-It can be found [here](https://github.com/FanTranslatorsInternational/Kuriimu2) and uses a hyper-flexible plugin system so you can easily contribute to the project (I myself am planning to make a PR to add support for Icon CTPK reading)
+It can be found [here](https://github.com/FanTranslatorsInternational/Kuriimu2) and uses a hyper-flexible plugin system so you can easily contribute to the project.
-> *Note: Kuriimu2 dosent support text editing as of yet but its predecesor Kuriimu does!*
+> *Note: Kuriimu2 dosent support text editing for t2b (.cfg.bin) files as of yet but its predecesor Kuriimu does!*

 ### **Kuriimu**
 Kuriimu, Karameru, and Kukkii combined form the predecesor to **Kuriimu2**.
 These have the benefit of text editing despite being older!
 They can be found [here](https://github.com/IcySon55/Kuriimu).